 There are three important omega-3 fatty acids to know about when discussing human physiology.
 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are usually found in marine oils, whilst alpha-linolenic acid (ALA) is commonly found in plant oils.

 ALA is made up of 18 carbon atoms.
-EPA and DHA are considered “long-chain” omega-3s because they contain more – 20 and 22 respectively – National Institutes of Health explains.
+EPA and DHA are considered “long-chain” omega-3s because they contain more carbon atoms; 20 and 22 respectively, National Institutes of Health explains.

-Mammals – including humans – can’t make their own omega-3s but can get them from diet.
-ALA is the most common fatty acid found in food, with the other two being slightly more difficult to find in plant sources.
+Mammals, including humans, can’t make their own omega-3s but they can get them from their diet.
+ALA is the most common fatty acid found in food.
+The other two are more difficult to find in plant sources.
 However, the body can use ALA to create the long-chain EPA, a process that takes place mostly in the liver.
 EPA can then be used to create DHA, which many hail as the most important fatty acid.
 Some foods are fortified with EPA and DHA so that the body does not have to complete the long-chain process.

 How Do Omega-3s Impact Health?

-Similarly, studies, including one from a medical school in Italy and another from Taiwan, suggest that those who consume omega-3s regularly are less likely to be depressed.
+Other studies, including one from a medical school in Italy and another from Taiwan, suggest that those who consume omega-3s regularly are less likely to be depressed.
 EPA seems to be the most effective fatty acid for combatting depression, according to research from the Department of Nutrition, Faculty of Health, Shahid Sadoughi University of Medical Sciences in Iran.

-The British Dietetic Association (BDA), a trade union for dieticians in the UK, believes a diet rich in omega-3s offers a lower risk of heart disease.
-In fact, good omega-3 levels have been linked to a nearly 10 percent lowered risk of fatal heart attacks, according to a meta-analysis published in 2016.
+The British Dietetic Association (BDA), a trade union for dieticians in the UK, says that a diet rich in omega-3s could reduce the risk of heart disease.
+Good omega-3 levels have been linked to a nearly 10 percent lowered risk of fatal heart attacks, according to a meta-analysis published in 2016.

-Samantha Morrison, Health and Wellness expert for Glacier Wellness, told LIVEKINDLY that omega-3 fatty acids can effectively treat and reduce inflammation, a statement also made by Harvard, nutrition consultant Amy Goodson in an interview with Men’s Health, and research from 2007.
+Samantha Morrison, Health and Wellness expert for Glacier Wellness, told LIVEKINDLY that omega-3 fatty acids can effectively treat and reduce inflammation.

 Morrison also noted that omega-3s are “known for their cancer-fighting properties.”